 Independence for Azawad

-The Berbers are an ethnic group indigenous to North Africa who lives in and around the Sahara desert.
-The Tuaregs, the “blue men of the desert” – named after the color of their headgear, which sometimes rubs off on their skin – are Berbers too.
-The Berbers are semi-nomadic, combining the tending of goats and sheep with some farming and trade.
+The Berbers are an ethnic group indigenous to North Africa who lives in and around the Saharan desert.
+The Tuaregs, the “blue men of the desert” – named after the color of their headgear – are Berbers too.
+The Berbers are semi-nomadic, combining the tending of goats and sheep with farming and commerce.
 For hundreds of years the Tuaregs were in charge of the caravans that traded with Timbuktu in the kingdom of Mali and beyond.
-Two of the kingdoms that ruled Spain were run by Berbers, and the last of the four original caliphates, the Fatimid caliphate, 909–1171 CE, was at least initially heavily dominated by Berbers.
+Two of the kingdoms that ruled Spain were run by Berbers; the last of the four original caliphates, the Fatimid caliphate, 909–1171 CE, was at least initially heavily dominated by Berbers.
 [Read more: “The Muslim caliphates“]

 In order to achieve its goal, the MNLA cooperated with Ansar Dine, a guerilla movements with links to Al-Qaeda.
 For about ninth months Ansar Dine established a fundamentalist dictatorship in Azawad, destroying religious monuments and ancient books.
-Timbuktu was recaptured by the Malian government in 2013.
+In 2013, Timbuktu was recaptured by the Malian government, supported by international troops.
 The dream of an independent Azawad is once again postponed.

 In Our Time, “The Almoravid Empire”